Inspired by a true unsolved crime, Frog Music is a gripping historical novel by Emma Donoghue, author of the multi-million-copy bestseller Room.

 When an eccentric outsider joins their little circle, secrets unravel, changing everything – and leaving one of them dead.

-Inspired by a true unsolved crime, Frog Music, a New York Times bestseller, is a dark and compelling story of intrigue and murder.
+A New York Times bestseller, Frog Music is a dark and compelling story of intrigue and murder.

 ‘Time and again, Emma Donoghue writes books that are unlike anything I have ever seen before.’
 Ann Patchett